SonyCSLParis/web-services/README.md

 The Lisp-APIs code depends on:

-    Drakma (can be installed using Quicklisp, or see https://edicl.github.io/drakma/) Yason (can be installed using Quicklisp, or see https://github.com/phmarek/yason)
+    Drakma (can be installed using Quicklisp, see https://edicl.github.io/drakma/) Yason (can be installed using Quicklisp, see https://github.com/phmarek/yason) Cl-ppcre (can be installed using Quicklisp, see http://edicl.github.io/cl-ppcre/)

 ## 1. Interfacing Common Lisp with APIs